samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ## Conclusion

 Redux is an **advanced** state management library that should be used when building large scale React apps.
-The Context API, on the other hand, can be used in small scale React apps where byte-sized changes are made.
-By using the Context API, you do not have to write a lot of code such as `reducers`, `actions`, etc to work out the logic exhibited by state changes.
+The Context API, on the other hand, can be used in small-scale React apps where byte-sized changes are made.
+By using the Context API, you do not have to write a lot of code such as `reducers`, `actions`, etc. to work out the logic exhibited by state changes.